 The following explanation of Natural Theology is sourced from the Gifford Lectures.
 Traditionally natural theology is the term used for the attempt to prove the existence of God and divine purpose through observation of nature and the use of human reason.
 Seen in a more positive light natural theology is the part of theology that does … Continue reading What Is Natural Theology?

 "God is subtle but he is not malicious." - Albert Einstein

 Lee Smolin makes an interesting observation about String Theorists in "The Trouble with Physics: The Rise of String Theory, The Fall of a Science and What Comes Next".
 He states, "The scenario of many unobserved universes plays the same logical role as the scenario of an intelligent designer.
-Each provides an untestable hypothesis that, if true, makes something improbable seem quite probable.”
-In other words, physicists that invoke the anthropic principle to explain our existence, by way of multiverse speculations, are exercising no less faith than Christians who invoke theocentric arguments.
+Each provides an untestable hypothesis that, if true, … Continue reading The Anthropic Principle as a Humanist God of the Gaps

 "There are yet people who say there is no God.
 But what makes me really angry is that they quote me for support for such views." - Albert Einstein

 Most conversations about Christianity and Science bore me.
 Not because I am uninterested in Christianity.
 Not because I am uninterested in science.
 Not because I am uninterested in the interactions between the two.
 But because the conversations seem to revolve around the same stale question - did we or did we not evolve?
 Personally I would like to see … Continue reading 5 science questions that are actually interesting

 I am not sure if its a case of selective hearing or just bad press but there seems to be a profound lack of awareness amongst non-Christians as to how many Christians actually support open scientific enquiry.
 For example, Sean the Blognaught recently asked, "One thing I did wonder is who do you know on … Continue reading Christians for Science